stephengroe/flurry-app/README.md

-# ❄️ Flurry: Get Debt Free, One Flake at a Time
+# ❄️ Flurry: Debt Tracking App

+> Get Debt Free, One Flake at a Time
 > Flurry is a minimalistic app to track, manage, and pay off your debts using the debt snowball method.
 Currently a demo project.

 ## Features